-To downgrade to an earlier version of software, follow the procedure for upgrading, using the junos-jseries software bundle labeled for the appropriate release.
+You can revert to the previous version of software using the request system software rollback command in the CLI.
+For the changes to take effect, you must reboot the router.
+To downgrade to an earlier version of software, follow the procedure for upgrading, using the JUNOS software image labeled with the appropriate release.